Accidents at Sea Lawyers

-Maritime Law Attorneys Representing Injured Seamen on Ocean Vessels in Alabama and Throughout The Southeast
+Maritime Law Attorneys Representing Seamen Injured On Ocean Vessels

 Several laws protect injured seamen as well as the families of those who have died while working on ocean-going vessels.
 At the Birmingham, Alabama, law firm of Johnstone Carroll, LLC, our attorneys handle cases involving crew members and other workers on ships at sea.
 We have in-depth knowledge of the Death on the High Seas Act, the Jones Act, and maritime law that applies in international waters.